Australia Waste Export 🌏 – Why It Is Unfair For Other Countries

 Before the China waste ban, we recover and recycle about 37 million tonnes of waste from 67 million tonnes of waste generated.
 That equates to about 58 per cent.

 But that is all in the past.
-We, as a nation, should maximise our resources and do the best we can to manage waste and recycling for a sustainable future.
+We, as a nation, should maximise our resources.
+We should also do the best we can to manage waste and recycling for a sustainable future.

 Call 1300 WASTER (1300 927 837) or enquire at [email protected] now.

-Read more: See blog on female sanitary bins.
+Read more: See our blog on female sanitary bins.